California Greyhound Adoption

 • Bring your dog to a Vet who knows about sight hounds or is willing to learn.
 Ex-racers have special needs.
 These dogs have difficulty with regular anesthesia, and are sensitive to many types of medications; some drugs normally used on dogs CANNOT be used on greyhounds.

-• On your first visit bring in a stool sample and get a heartworm test.
+• On your first visit bring in a stool sample to recheck for any worms or parasites.

-• If you see something abnormal- dog is off its food, drinking excessively, having accidents in the house or straining when urinating call your vet or Stu.
+• If you see something abnormal- dog is off its food, drinking excessively, having accidents in the house or straining when urinating call your vet.

 • If it becomes necessary to give your greyhound a pill, put the pill in a little lump of peanut butter, cream cheese, liverwurst, a pat of butter or Snausages.